utk09-NCL/test-app-entry/NAVIGATING_CODEBASE.md

    - Uses `isNdf()` and `isOnshore()` helpers to determine subscription parameters
    - Automatically re-subscribes when symbol changes
    - No more mock setInterval - all prices are real-time from server
    - Uses Apollo `onData` callback to update prices, setting directional flags in the subscription callback
-- Directional movement (up/down) now tracked via boolean state (`buyIsUp`, `sellIsUp`) — no render-time ref access
+   - Directional movement (up/down) now tracked via boolean state (`buyIsUp`, `sellIsUp`)

 6. **Race Condition Handling**: Always use `validationRequestIds` for async validation to prevent stale results